ffavela/esets/FLOAT64S.md

 opinion) it is an unfortunate naming convention, it tags them as in every sense of the word as real, the noun is comonly also interpreted as an adjective.
-You can still call them Real, but at least on this text mentally remove the real tag to avoid any confussion.
+You can still call them Real, but at least on this text mentally remove the "real" tag to avoid any confussion.

 Sixty four bit floats on the other hand are a different story.
 They can represent up to 2**64 == 18446744073709551616 ~ 1.84e+19 different